Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 • A comfortable backpack strap reduces the pain of carrying the tank around and thus prevents all the discomfort.

-The drawback to the system is you need an extension cord to fix it with the machine’s cord to drag it around the lawn or your house, but as it doesn’t draw a lot of power so you can go thinner on the wire of the extension cord.
+The drawback to the system is you need an extension cord to fix it with the machine’s cord to drag it around the lawn or your house.
+However, it doesn’t draw a lot of power so you can go thinner on the wire of the extension cord.

-There is no worrying about the winter storage, stabilizers, or oil changes, and once the fogging is done, you can rest for a month without worrying about the wasps and hornets infesting your household.
+There’s no worrying about winter storage, stabilizers, or oil changes.
+Once the fogging is done, you can rest for a month without worrying about the wasps and hornets infesting your household.

 Does Hot Shot Fogger Kill Wasps & Bees?

-Unlike the gas fogger and electric fogger, Hot Shot foggers are available in small can size containers; they are affordable and are easily available in the nearby departmental store.
+Unlike the gas fogger and electric fogger, Hot Shot foggers are available in small can size containers.
+They’re both affordable and readily available in most hardware and garden stores.

 • KILLS ON CONTACT: Hot Shot Wasp and Hornet Killer controls wasps, hornets,...